OfficeDev/Office-Inspectors-for-Fiddler/README.md

 # MAPI Inspector for Fiddler
 The Messaging Application Programming Interface (MAPI) Inspector for [Fiddler](http://www.telerik.com/fiddler) decodes the MAPI message payload of an HTTP POST request and response.
-The MAPI Inspector displays under the *Inspectors* tab in Fiddler abc.
+The MAPI Inspector displays under the *Inspectors* tab in Fiddler.

 This repository also includes Jscript that adds an *MS Protocol* column in the Fiddler web session panel.
 The *MS Protocol* column displays the protocols that are relevant to MAPI messages thereby allowing you to easily identify which HTTP requests and responses contain MAPI message payloads.